memgraph/docs/mage/query-modules/cpp/create.md

 #### Input:

-- `input_nodes: Any` ➡ node, node's id or a list of nodes and nodes' ids.
+- `input_nodes: Any` ➡ node, node's ID or a list of nodes and nodes' IDs.
 - `input_keys: List[string]` ➡ list of all the property keys to be added to the node(s).
 - `input_values: List[Any]` ➡ list of all the corresponding property values to be added to the node(s).